anristepanian/incidents_clustering/README.md

 # Policing Equity — Unsupervised Learning Case Study

-This repository contains a cleaned analysis pipeline for the IU Machine Learning — Unsupervised Learning and Feature Engineering case study, Task 2: Policing Equity.

 ## Goal

 The goal is to reduce the complexity of a large policing-incident dataset, identify homogeneous groups of incidents, and create visualizations and descriptive cluster summaries that can support interpretation.